radiantearth/stac-spec/catalog-spec/catalog-spec.md

 so that users can stand up a full STAC implementation with static files.
 Implementations created with just files online are referred to as 'static catalogs'.
 These include not just the cloud services, but any type of file server that is online.

-Static Catalogs tend to make extensive use of *sub-catalogs* to organize their `Item`s in to sensible browsing structures, as they can only have a single representation of their catalog, as the static nature means the structure is baked in.
+Static Catalogs tend to make extensive use of *sub-catalogs* to organize their Items in to sensible browsing structures, as they can only have a single representation of their catalog, as the static nature means the structure is baked in.
 While it is up to the implementor to organize the catalog, it is recommended to arrange the in a way that would make sense for a human to browse a set of STAC Items in an intuitive matter.